AshFoster/foodie-favourites/README.md

   - __Epic 3: Registered User Functionality__
       - As a Registered Site User I can leave comments on restaurant posts so that I can give my opinion on posts
       - As a Registered Site User I can Favourite or Unfavourite restaurant posts so that I can keep track of restautant posts that I like
-      - As a Registered Site User I can request a new location to be added so that I can use it on future restaurant posts I make
+      - As a Registered Site User I can reset my password so that I can still gain access to my account if I've forgotten the current one
       - As a Registered Site User I can request a new cuisine to be added so that I can use it on future restaurant posts I make
       - As a Registered Site User I can view my own profile so that I can see what restaurant posts I've posted or favourited
       - As a Registered Site User I can edit my own profile so that I can choose what to share about myself with other users